gokyle/keybase/README.md

   login.
 This is primarily useful as a test command to ensure logins work.
 * upload: this command uploads the public key specified by the `-pub` flag to the account; it will replace any existing key there.
+This public key should be an ASCII-armoured OpenPGP-exported public key.
 * delete: this command removes the user's public key from the account.

+### TODO

+0. Hook `upload` into an OpenPGP key ring, and allow the user to specify the key ID to upload by default (while allowing files.)
+0. Figure out the Go OpenPGP package to allow for signatures (i.e. the sig/post_auth endpoint.
+0. Pester the Keybase folks about verifying using this client (and encrypting and so forth).

 ### License